kenjdavidson/advent-of-code/README.md

 - Day 3 - Regex fun!
 - Day 4 - Complete.
 - Day 5 - Can't even think about part 2 at this point :(
+- Day 6 - Part 2 not correct (too low), even with successful sample.
+Need to come back to this after and try to get it working.